jtrussell/svn-npm-crutch/README.md

  * Performs `svn update` after attempting to install (get module changes)
 * 0.4.1
  * Make sure updates to svn modules are fetched
+* 0.5.0
+ * Share stdio with childprocesses, allow for svn prompts to be addresses
+ * More efficient testing... us npm programmatically to install this mod in a test dir

 ## License
 Copyright (c) 2012 iVantage Health Analytics